-Reporting entities belong to different industries and have different activities which have different financial reporting practices.
-However, all reporting entities and all types of activities fit within the financial reporting conceptual framework.
+Reporting entities that belong to different industries and that have different activities may have different financial reporting practices.
+However, all reporting entities and all types of activities fit within the financial reporting conceptual framework under which they are reporting.

 It is practice that a corporation reports "Stockholders' equity" and partnerships report "Partner capital" and that sole proprietors report "Owner's equity"; however, all three are "Equity" as defined by the financial reporting conceptual framework.